Moroccan Chicken Recipe

 • You'll certainly want to serve your recipe in the tagine because it makes such an unusual and attractive presentation.

-• You don't need a tagine to cook this chicken tagine recipe.
+• You don't need a tagine to cook this Moroccan chicken recipe.
 You can use any heavy, covered baking dish, such as a Dutch oven.

 Tajine de poulet aux olives et citrons confits